In an earlier post, I wrote about how to build an integration center of excellence.

 Establish regular means of communicating and tracking progress across all teams

-Figure out the mix for meetings, conferences calls and online chat that will work best for your organization, and stick to a regular schedule.
+Figure out the mix for meetings, conference calls and online chat that will work best for your organization, and stick to a regular schedule.

 As integrations become easier to build and more effective for the organization, publicize those results internally to build support for the center of excellence initiative.